SyntaxReference/SyntaxReference.dev/README.md

 It is easy to get the syntax mixed or not remember something specific.
 Some languages have a really specific syntax for something that is trivial in other languages, and that makes it difficult to remember.

-Although there are other websites that address similar topics, I was not happy with content organization and outdated content.
+Although other websites address similar topics, I was not happy with its content organization and outdated content.

 Starting with Programming Languages, topics are organized into "concepts", and is focused on simplicity and code examples.
 This is not a language tutorial.
 It is expected from the reader experience in at least one language.